Pwd9000-ML/blog-devto/posts/2021/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 ## Overview

-In todays tutorial I will demonstrate how to use powerShell in Github Actions to automate Azure Service Bus SAS tokens to generate short lived usable tokens with a validity period of 10 minutes and securely store the newly generated SAS tokens inside of an Azure Key Vault ready for consumption.
+In todays tutorial I will demonstrate how to use powerShell in GitHub Actions to automate Azure Service Bus SAS tokens to generate short lived usable tokens with a validity period of 10 minutes and securely store the newly generated SAS tokens inside of an Azure Key Vault ready for consumption.

 We will create an [Azure Service Bus](https://docs.microsoft.com/en-gb/azure/service-bus-messaging/service-bus-messaging-overview) and [Key Vault](https://docs.microsoft.com/en-gb/azure/key-vault/general/overview) and a single **reusable** github workflow to handle our SAS token requests as well as a service principal / Azure identity to fully automate everything.
 For the purpose of this demonstration we will also have a main workflow that is triggered manually.
 Our main workflow, when triggered, will first call our **reusable** github workflow that will generate our temporary SAS token that will only be valid for 10 minutes and store the SAS token inside of the key vault (The token validity period can be adjusted based on your needs or requirement).
 Our main workflow will then retrieve the SAS token from the key vault and send the message through to our service bus queue.